The-OpenROAD-Project/OpenLane/docs/source/openram.rst

 It is causing the SRAM component to be placed on the edge of the macro.
-As a result the I/O power usage is going to be increased, because there is a long net that goes over subcomponent.
+As a result the I/O power usage is going to be increased, because there is a long net that goes over the subcomponents.

 Instead choose the locations of these cells manually.
 The size of the cells can be taken from the LEF file ``pdks/sky130B/libs.ref/sky130_sram_macros/lef/sky130_sram_1kbyte_1rw1r_32x256_8.lef``.
-While it is not required to know the size of the cell, it is useful to make sure that the subcomponents do not overlap.
+While it is not required to know the size of the cell, it is useful for the purpose of to making sure that the subcomponents do not overlap.

 For example: